DataMas/Canny-edge-embedded/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 To get started make sure you have downloaded the Code file containing the code and image files.
-- Download Arm Developmtn Suite to Run the code
+- Download Arm Developmtn Suite to Run the experiments
+- - The code itsself can be compiled and used in any local IDE
 - Download YUv Player to read the iamges

 <!-- CONTRIBUTING -->